August 2009

 Toronto.
 The guitarist and

-lead singer John Hope was resurrecting the band after two years of
+lead singer John Hope resurrected the band after two years of

 dormancy.
 It was good